lambdaxymox/haskell-snappy/README.md

 # Snappy
-This repository is an experiment with writing Rust bindings to Idris via the snappy compression utility.
+This repository is an experiment with writing Rust bindings to Haskell via the snappy compression utility.